reportportal/agent-java-cucumber/.github/ISSUE_TEMPLATE/bug_report.md

 What actually happened.

 **Dependency versions**
-Include version info of the following packages: client-java, agent-java-cucumber
+Include version info of the following libraries: client-java, agent-java-cucumber

 **Additional context**
 Add any other context about the problem here.